Access resources that impose certain obligations on Victorian electricity and gas businesses.

 In March 2021, we provided advice to energy retailers regarding disconnection and debt collection practices during the coronavirus pandemic.
-This advice applies from 1 April 2021 until 30 June 2021.
+This advice applied from 1 April until 30 June 2021.

 View our ‘Supporting energy customers through the coronavirus pandemic’ decision for more information about our reforms to support residential and small business customers in managing their energy bills through the pandemic.

 Some of our codes and guidelines apply to the electricity and gas industries, while others only apply to one industry.
 You can view relevant pending or previous amendments for certain resources, as well as any related reviews or consultations.